-Days and times for classroom, lab, and clinical activities will vary by quarter.
+Days and times for classroom, lab, and clinical activities will vary by term.
 To obtain exact times for classes offered, please check with the Program Director prior to enrollment.
-Student schedules may vary from quarter to quarter.
-Students will be notified of their schedule in advance of the next quarter start.
+Student schedules may vary from term to term.
+Students will be notified of their schedule in advance of the next term start.